 consumption on the premises

 The above–mentioned classifications of both NIC code for trading and computer consultancy activities are just a few sub classes.
 There are many more classes and sub classes.
-To get a full list of codes for services download the NIC code for services pdf from the National Career Services website.
+To get a full list of NIC codes for services and other NIC codes for MSMEs please visit the Udyam portal.